isomerpages/moe-stmargaretsec/_resources/For Students/School Rules.md

 Look smart.
 Take pride in your appearance and school attire.

-*   Students are to wear the prescribed school uniform and modification to the uniform is no tallowed.
+*   Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
 *   The name tag is to be worn at all times in school or when the student is officially representing the school.
 *   The hem of the school skirt should reach the middle of the knee cap.
 *   Students are to wear plain white shoes or predominantly white shoes.